chris-blackburn/WHADieLibrary/README.md

 `$cfg['blowfish_secret'] = '';`

 ### Postfix
 This was a pain to play around with.
 This is a working configuration that I found.
+This is what makes the mailing system work.
 - [main.cf](https://github.com/krizboy12/WHADieLibrary/blob/master/config/postfix/main.cf)
 - [sasl_MAMP_passwd](https://github.com/krizboy12/WHADieLibrary/blob/master/config/postfix/sasl_MAMP_passwd)